HOW TO GET RID OF MOULD

 If you have black mould on your ceilings or walls you can buy black mould removal kits that are specifically designed to get rid of mould.
 These kits come with everything needed for the process and should only take around 30 minutes.

 It is recommended that you repaint any affected areas and add an anti-mould additive into your paint to discourage mould from growing back.
+If you are unsure about how to remove mould from walls, then we recommend speaking to an expert surveyor who can offer expert advice on how to get rid of mould on walls permanently.

 More often than not, simply putting your curtains through the wash will get rid of all the black mould on them so it is recommended that you try this first.
 If the stains don’t come out after a wash there is an eco-friendly option available.
 Don’t dry them straight away.
 Instead, lay them flat so you can see the affected areas and make a paste out of lemon juice and salt.
 The lemon juice will act as an acid to break down the stain.
 Just make sure you test a small area first so the colour of the fabric isn’t affected.
 Allow the paste to set for half an hour and then scrape it away and wipe with water.
 You can then put them back through the wash.